Most people are aware that men can develop prostate cancer, but can women have prostate cancer? The answer is, “Yes

 Besides cancer, there are other conditions related to the Skene’s glands that might give you similar symptoms.
 Your doctor might consider the following conditions in when making a diagnosis.
 They include:

 What’s known as prostatitis in men can occur in women as an infection of the Skene glands.
 In the past, this condition was sometimes diagnosed as an infection of the urethra.
 However, doctors today are increasingly aware of the Skene glands as a possible site of infection.

 Polycystic Ovarian Syndrome (PCOS)

 Skene’s glands are larger than normal in women who have PCOS.
 They may also have higher levels of PSA.

 The Skene glands can develop cysts.
 They typically resolve on their own, but in some cases must be drained.

 This type of noncancerous growth, which can occur on the Skene glands, can cause pain during sex.
 These growths can be removed with surgery.

 Female Prostate Cancer: How Baptist Health Can Help

-If you’re experiencing symptoms you feel may be caused by female prostate cancer, Baptist Health can help.
-We provide services for assessing and treating prostate cancer in women.
+If you’re experiencing symptoms you feel may be caused by gynecologic cancer, Baptist Health can help.
+We provide services for assessing and treating various types of cancer in women.
 You can also learn more on our Gynecologic Cancer page and find a doctor near you.